mvcds/my-library/programming/database/ACID.md

 # Consistency

-After every transaction the database should still be consistent
+After every transaction the [[Database]] should still be consistent

 # Isolation